kube-logging/logging-operator/docs/configuration/plugins/syslogng-outputs/loki.md

 ### labels (filter.ArrowMap, optional) {#lokioutput-labels}

-Label mapping from kubernetes labels to Loki labels.
+Using the Labels map, Kubernetes label to Loki label mapping can be configured.
+Example: {"app" : "$PROGRAM"}

 Default: -